NullLabsOpenSource/pear-ide/CONTRIBUTING.md

 ## Packaging

 This section outlines how to package the app for a new release / distribution.
+This process is a bit manual currently.

 PearAI can be packaged for the following platforms: `win32-ia32 | win32-x64 | darwin-x64 | darwin-arm64 | linux-ia32 | linux-x64 | linux-arm`